 About these images

-The Greenland melt images here are updated daily, with a one-day lag.
-The Daily Melt image (left) shows where the surface of the Greenland Ice Sheet showed melt on that day.
+The Greenland melt images are updated daily, with a one-day lag.
+The Daily Melt image (left) shows where the surface of the Greenland Ice Sheet had melt on that day.
 The Cumulative Melt Days image (right) shows the total number of days that melt occurred, year to date.

 The daily image update isn’t current; why?

 The daily image update is produced from near-real-time operational satellite data, with a data lag of approximately one day.
 However, visitors may notice that the date on the image is occasionally more than one day behind.
 Occasional short-term delays and data outages do occur and are usually resolved in a few days.

 Get daily satellite images and information about melting on the Greenland ice sheet.
 We post analysis periodically as conditions warrant.